-- 7.40 It is likely that Transpower is able to access both economies of scale and scope benefits from managing its assets on a fleet rather than an individual basis, which is consistent with promoting overall investment efficiency. - 7.41 Fleet approaches to asset renewal regularly involve setting a level of use or an age when an asset will be replaced, irrespective of its condition.
+- 7.397.40 It is likely that Transpower is able to access both economies of scale and scope benefits from managing its assets on a fleet rather than an individual basis, which is consistent with promoting overall investment efficiency. - 7.40 Fleet approaches to asset renewal regularly involve setting a level of use or an age when an asset will be replaced, irrespective of its condition.
 The approach is often used in relation to transport equipment like motor vehicles, ships, and aircraft where firms have a fleet of similar transport assets.
-The fleet approach can be efficient as it can save on monitoring costs. - 7.42 A key question for this paper is whether it is necessary to charge on a fleet basis, through a flattened charge, in order for Transpower to effectively manage its assets as a fleet rather than on individual assets. - 7.43 Transpower's approach could be likened to that of a firm that has a fleet of Corolla cars for its sales force with some cars brand new, some fifty years old and the balance of various ages between these extremes. - 7.44 To assess whether it is efficient to charge on a fleet basis, it is relevant to contemplate what would happen if the firm "levied" its sales force a standard charge for use of every Corolla, irrespective of age, when working out the profit share payments to its sales force.
+The fleet approach can be efficient as it can save on monitoring costs. - 7.41 7.42 A key question for this paper is whether it is necessary to charge on a fleet basis, through a flattened charge, in order for Transpower to effectively manage its assets as a fleet rather than on individual assets. - 7.427.43 Transpower's approach could be likened to that of a firm that has a fleet of Corolla cars for its sales force with some cars brand new, some fifty years old and the balance of various ages between these extremes. - 7.437.44 To assess whether it is efficient to charge on a fleet basis, it is relevant to contemplate what would happen if the firm "levied" its sales force a standard charge for use of every Corolla, irrespective of age, when working out the profit share payments to its sales force.
 Obviously, the firm would quickly face strong demands from its sales force to replace older vehicles with new ones.
 There is no incentive on the sales force to stretch the economic life of the cars, or tolerate older, less reliable ones.
 There would certainly be very few sales staff arguing that the life of older Corollas should be extended.
 To the individuals, the cost is the same irrespective of the age, but the convenience and "quality" of service they receive will be different.
-The almost inevitable outcome of such an arrangement will be over-investment in replacement of cars.
+The almost inevitable outcome of such an arrangement will be over-investment in replacement of cars. - 7.447.45 This suggests that Transpower's charging on a fleet basis may actually create inefficient investment incentives.
+Further, it is not clear that Transpower is required to undertake a fleet-based approach to connection charging (via ARC-based charges), to realise the potential benefits of efficient fleet management. - 7.457.46 The Authority's view is that ARC-based charges are not required in order to adopt a fleet approach and that an efficient fleet-based approach can be maintained regardless of the charging methodology for the assets in that fleet.